 Official website | www.alfaromeo.com |

-Alfa Romeo traces its history back to 1910 when it was established as Anonima Lombarda Fabbrica Automobili (ALFA).
-In 1915, the company went under the control of Nicola Romeo and was subsequently renamed Anonima Lombarda Fabbrica Automobili Romeo (Alfa Romeo).
-Apart from cars, the company produced military hardware for the Italian and Allied forces.
+Alfa Romeo’s history can be traced back to 1910 when it was founded as Anonima Lombarda Fabbrica Automobili (ALFA).
+In 1915, the company came under the leadership of Nicola Romeo and was later rebranded as Anonima Lombarda Fabbrica Automobili Romeo (Alfa Romeo).
+In addition to manufacturing automobiles, the company also produced military equipment for both the Italian and Allied forces.

 Alfa Romeo Logo Meaning